KMukuch/theLegendOfHayk/README.md

 # The Legend of Hayk

 **The Legend of Hayk** is a text-based adventure game written in **C**.
-The game immerses players in a narrative inspired by the legendary tales of Hayk, where choices and exploration shape the journey.
+The game immerses players in a narrative inspired by the legend of Hayk, where choices and exploration shape the journey.
 Players navigate through quests, encounter challenges, and interact with the story world—all through a command-line interface.

 ## Table of contents